 The Directors recognise the value and importance of high standards of corporate governance and intend, given the Company’s size and the constitution of the Board, to comply with the main provisions of the Combined Code.
 The Company also proposes to follow the recommendations on corporate governance of the Quoted Companies Alliance for companies with shares traded on AIM.

 The Board has established an audit committee and a remuneration committee with formally delegated responsibilities.

 The audit committee is chaired by Paul Johnson.
-Its other members are Richard Mastoloni, Andy Green and Craig Chobor.
+Its other members are Richard Mastoloni, Alan Harper and Craig Chobor.
 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Company is properly measured and reported on.
 It receives and reviews reports from the Company’s management and auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Avanti Communications Group.
 The audit committee meets at least twice a year and has unrestricted access to the Company’s auditors.

 The Board intends to comply, and procure compliance with, Rule 21 of the AIM Rules relating to dealings by directors and other applicable employees in the Company’s securities and, to this end, the Company has adopted an appropriate share dealing code.

 The Board of Avanti (the “Board”) has always recognised that it is accountable to shareholders for the Company’s activities and that it is responsible for the effectiveness of corporate governance practices.
 It has remained committed to maintaining high standards of corporate governance and, whilst the Company is AIM listed and therefore not required to comply with the UK Corporate Governance Code (the “Code”), the Board sought to comply with the Code in all material respects wherever it was practical to do so having regard to the size of the Company and the resources available to it.